 Sorting your trash is extremely important!
-If you sort, but do not rinse, you also run the risk of contamination.
+If you sort, but do not first rinse off the containers, you also run the risk of contamination.
 In 2017, the UN blamed China for sending more than 7 million metric tons of plastic into our oceans.
 The source of the plastics were coming from China’s illegal recycling plants that took contaminated plastics and dumped them into China’s main rivers – which eventually empty into our oceans.
 The cause of the contamination?
 The US’s single stream recycling process!
 Our improperly sorted and dirty plastic waste was clogging China’s sorting machines, slowing down the workers, and creating contaminated bales of recyclables.
 In order to not slow down productivity, the illegal Chinese recycling plants dumped the contaminated plastics into the rivers.

 In order for China to accept of recycling, they must have less than a 1% rate of contamination.
 ONE rogue contaminated recyclable can cause an entire BALE to go to the landfill.

 What happens to waste that doesn't get recycled?
 Municipal solid waste (MSW), often called garbage, is used to produce energy at waste-to-energy plants where garbage is burned and converted into energy.
 MSW contains